 The clever folk at Kiztopia have another super fun concept that the kids will go crazy for – Jumptopia!
 This pop-up play space is a bouncy castle fan’s dream hangout.
 Think larger-than-life bouncy play structures, complete with slides, ball pits, and your favourite Kiztopia characters!

 Possibly the quickest, funnest (and sweatiest) way to tucker out your terrors is at a trampoline park.
-Kids go crazy for interconnected trampolines, dodge ball court, parkour walls, slam dunk rings, slacklines, tumble tracks and rock climbing walls.
+Kids go crazy for interconnected trampolines, dodge ball court and parkour walls.
+There’s also slam dunk rings, slacklines, tumble tracks and rock climbing walls.
 We’ve personally tried, tested and reviewed all of the great trampoline parks in Singapore.
 Our top picks?
 BOUNCE Singapore at Cathay Cineleisure is an absolute magnet for teens.
-Katapult is situated in the picturesque and family-centric leisure park Orto while Spring Rolls is awesome for the number of locations and proximity to the shops!
+AMPED is another great one to check out for endless bouncing fun.

 Timezone is a go-to rainy weather play space for older kiddos to play games, shoot some hoops, go bowling, and generally socialise.
 We love the giant 22,000 sq ft Timezone above ION Orchard MRT, with its bumper cars and awesome prizes.